mawrkus/vscode-js-code-insights/README.todo.md

+# JS Code Insights

-# A Visual Studio extension to gain some insights about your JavaScript code
+A Visual Studio extension to gain insights into your JavaScript code.

 ## Motivation